3 ways to honor staff for Paraoptometric Appreciation Month

 2. Encourage paraoptometric certification.

 As optometric scope of practice continues to allow doctors of optometry to practice at the top of their license—utilizing the fullest extent of their education and training to meet the increasing demands on the U.S. health care system—optometric staff shouldn’t be overlooked.
 Increased responsibilities, procedures and demands on doctors of optometry translate into a greater need for proven, skilled support on the part of paraoptometric staff.

-“The more they can do, the more they produce,” said AOA Immediate Past President William T. Reynolds, O.D., in the July/Aug 2020 issue of AOA Focus.
+“The more they can do, the more they produce,” said William T. Reynolds, O.D., past AOA president, in the July/Aug 2020 issue of AOA Focus.
 “And everyone wants to do something valuable, to be valued.

 "That’s why it’s so important that paraoptometrics become certified,” he added.
 “I think we’re just seeing the tip of the iceberg.
 As practices evolve, I think you’re going to see techs play more integral roles in practices.”

 Developed by a panel of AOA doctors and paraoptometrics, paraoptometric certification ensures practice staff stay up to date in contemporary continuing education (CE) and professional development.
 Each level of certification requires successful completion of an exam prepared and administered by the Commission on Paraoptometric Certification (CPC), with the assistance of Professional Testing Corporation (PTC), to ensure mastery of the specific skillsets.